-Office of Inspector General

-ATTN: OIG HOTLINE OPERATIONS

-PO Box 23489

-Washington, DC 20026

-Phone: 1-800-HHS-TIPS (1-300-447-8477)

-Fax: 1-800-223-8164 TTY: 1-800-377-4950

-Website:

-https://forms.oig.hhs.gov/hotlineoperations

-Any reports received-through any channel of communication-of a potential or observed violation of compliance policies, federal and state requirements, regulations, or statutes will be documented.
+Mail: US Department of Health and Human Services Office of Inspector General ATTN: OIG HOTLINE OPERATIONS PO Box 23489 Washington, DC 20026 Phone: 1-800-HHS-TIPS (1-300-447-8477) Fax: 1-800-223-8164 TTY: 1-800-377-4950 Website: https://oig.hhs.gov/fraud/report-fraud/index.asp Any reports received-through any channel of communication-of a potential or observed violation of compliance policies, federal and state requirements, regulations, or statutes will be documented.
 This information will be included in reports to the Compliance Committees.

-As noted above, BH and BID have written policies of non-retaliation toward any person who reports a potential or observed violation.
+As noted above, BH and BPN have written policies of non-retaliation toward any person who reports a potential or observed violation.
 Employees and Business Partners will be made aware of these policies and encouraged to report incidents of potential or observed FWA or other compliance concerns.
 All involved will be made aware of the fact that the identity of any anonymous reporter may have to be revealed.

-Reporting B-UFC FWA to AHCCCS
+Reporting B - UFC FWA to AHCCCS

-If B-UFC determines that potential fraud or misconduct related to the AHCCCS program has occurred, B-UFC will report to the AHCCCS-OIG as required and in accordance with AHCCCS ACOM policy 103, Fraud, Waste and Abuse and B-UFC policy and procedure.
+If B - UFC determines that potential fraud or misconduct related to the AHCCCS program has occurred, B - UFC will report to the AHCCCS-OIG as required and in accordance with AHCCCS ACOM policy 103, Fraud, Waste and Abuse and B - UFC policy and procedure.